Religious liberalism: In Islam

-In Eastern religions
+In eastern religions

 Eastern religions were not immediately affected by liberalism and Enlightenment philosophy, and have partly undertaken reform movements only after contact with Western philosophy in the 19th and 20th centuries.
 Thus Hindu reform movements emerged in British India in the 19th century.
 Buddhist modernism (or "New Buddhism") arose in its Japanese form as a reaction to the Meiji Restoration, and was again transformed outside of Japan in the 20th century, notably giving rise to modern Zen Buddhism.

 Liberal religion in Unitarianism

-The term liberal religion has been used by Unitarian Christians, as well as Unitarian Universalists, to refer to their own brand of religious liberalism; the term has also been used by non-Unitarians.
+The term liberal religion has been used by Unitarian Christians, as well as Unitarian Universalists, to refer to their own brand of religious liberalism; the term has also been used by non-Unitarians, such as Quakers.
 The Journal of Liberal Religion was published by the Unitarian Ministerial Union, Meadville Theological School, and Universalist Ministerial Association from 1939 to 1949, and was edited by James Luther Adams, an influential Unitarian theologian.
 Fifty years later, a new version of the journal was published in an online format from 1999 to 2009.